-Mongolia's initiative to relocate its capital from Ulaanbaatar in 2024 is a response to the concentration of over 40% of its population in the current capital.
-The government has designated roughly 189,000 hectares in the Orkhon Valley for the "New Kharkhorum City" project and launched an international design competition in March 2024.
+Mongolia's initiative to relocate its capital from Ulaanbaatar to Karakorum in 2024 is a response to the concentration of over 40% of the country's population in the current capital.
+The government has designated 189,363.19 hectares in the Orkhon Valley for the "New Kharkhorum City" project and launched an international design competition in March 2024.
 The relocation aims to address both regional development imbalances and the challenges faced by Ulaanbaatar, including water scarcity, air pollution, and housing shortages (Rossman 2016; Sambuunyam 2024).